fossix/fossix.github.io/content/posts/2013-07-21-program-compilation-an-introduction.md

 ---
 layout: post
 title: Program Compilation - An introduction
-excerpt: "A basic intro about how compilation works for a C program.
+summary: "A basic intro about how compilation works for a C program.
 This is part of the 'Life of a Process' series.
 We will see the compilation steps and what ld does."
 categories: articles
 tags: [c, gcc, linking]
 comments: true